 One of the most notable buildings is the El Tovar Hotel (1905).
-Built with local limestone and Oregon timber giving the hotel a rustic elegance.
+Built with local limestone and Oregon timber the hotel offers rustic elegance.
 As I walked through the doorway, my eyes glanced up to the rough-hewn logs that surround me in the lobby.
-I can only imagine the relief of a well-heeled, dusty traveler would have felt finding this oasis of luxury in a land of harsh extremes a century ago
+I can only imagine the relief of a well-heeled, dusty traveler upon finding this oasis of luxury in a land of harsh extremes a century ago.

 Mary Colter, the head architect at the Fred Harvey Co., designed buildings that blended seamlessly into the environment by using local materials and motifs of the Southwest.
 She designed the Bright Angel Lodge, the Phantom Ranch, the Hopi House, Hermits Rest and Desert View Watchtower, all registered National Historic Landmarks.

 The Civilian Conservation Corps worked in the Grand Canyon during the 1930s to make it more hospitable to visitors.
 They worked on improving the Rim Trail and the trails to the bottom of the canyon.